 Students join a platform of their choice in the second year of the programme.
 Each platform emphasises a way of thinking, or a particular aspect of the design of the interior.
-Each platform is not expected to be isolated or insular in its approach to thinking about and the interior, but instead will overlap with others and will often encompass similar themes and ideas on Interior Design.
+Platforms are not expected to be isolated or insular in their approach to thinking about the interior, but instead will overlap with others and will often encompass similar themes and ideas on interior design.

-This platform is concerned with the exploration and adaptation of obsolete matter: material that has lost its value, resources that are considered waste, stuff that is considered expendable has been discarded and is redundant.
-The sites of exploration will range in scale from the city, building, interiors and the elements that are found within them.
-All situations have in common the proposition that an obsolete environment or element, is not only a site of depredation, it is a condition for mediation, and the site of the enactment of research and design processes that will ensure that meaningful change will take place.
+This platform is concerned with the exploration and adaptation of matter that can be considered obsolete: material that has lost its value, resources that are considered waste, stuff that is considered expendable has been discarded and is redundant.
+These processes of depredation may have been enacted through economic, value-based processes, or by extraordinary one-off means.
+All situations have in common the proposition that an obsolete environment or element, is not only a site of depredation, it is a condition for mediation, and the site of the enactment of research and design processes that will ensure that meaningful change through reuse will take place.